NVIDIA/NeMo/docs/source/asr/datasets.rst

 NeMo has scripts to convert several common ASR datasets into the format expected by the `nemo_asr` collection.
 You can get started with those datasets by following the instructions to run those scripts in the section appropriate to each dataset below.

-If you have your own data and want to preprocess it to use with NeMo ASR models, check out the :ref:`Preparing Custom ASR Data` section at the bottom of the page.
+If you have your own data and want to preprocess it to use with NeMo ASR models, check out the `Preparing Custom ASR Data`_ section at the bottom of the page.

 .. _LibriSpeech_dataset: